-Thomas P. Vartanian is the Founder and Executive Director of the Financial Regulation & Technology Institute of George Mason University’s Scalia Law School, where he is also a Professor of Law.
+Thomas P. Vartanian is Executive Director & Professor of Law, Program on Financial Regulation & Technology at George Mason University’s Scalia Law School, where he is also a Professor of Law.
 Between 1983 and 2018, he chaired the Financial Institution’s practices at Dechert LLP and Fried Frank through four financial crises and was consistently recognized by clients as “one of the best financial services lawyers in America.”
 Mr. Vartanian served in the Reagan Administration as General Counsel of the Federal Home Loan Bank Board and the FSLIC.
 Prior to that, he served in the Office of the Comptroller of the Currency as Special Assistant to the Chief Counsel and Senior Antitrust Litigation Attorney.
 Mr. Vartanian served as Chairman of the American Bar Association’s Cyberspace Law Committee between 1998 and 2002, when he chaired an international task force of lawyers from twenty countries which issued a seminal report on the novel jurisdiction issues created by electronic commerce and virtual currencies entitled, “Achieving Legal and Business Order in Cyberspace: A Report on Global Jurisdiction Issues Created by Cyberspace.”
 Mr. Vartanian has authored more than four hundred articles and seven books, including 21st Century Money, Banking and Commerce.
 He is a frequent lecturer and media commentator on the financial services industry.

 Karyn D. Vincent, CFA, CIPM, is Head, Global Industry Standards at CFA Institute and GIPS® Executive Director.
 Previously, she was managing partner for client services at ACA Performance Services.
 Ms. Vincent founded Vincent Performance Services LLC, which subsequently merged with ACA.
 She also served as the global practice leader for investment performance services at PricewaterhouseCoopers.
 Ms. Vincent also served on the GIPS Executive Committee, chaired the GIPS Technical Committee, GIPS Interpretations Subcommittee and the Verification/Practitioner Subcommittee, served on the CIPM® Advisory Council, and chaired the AIMR-PPS® Implementation Committee.
 She co‐authored with Bruce J. Feibel Complying with the Global Investment Performance Standards (GIPS).
 Ms. Vincent holds a bachelor’s degree in accounting from the University of Massachusetts Dartmouth.